Ballet Austin Academy

-As curriculum director, Jennifer Hart oversees syllabus for the Ballet Austin Academy’s lower school.
-She also teaches all levels of the school as well as Ballet Austin’s Fellowship post-graduate program and its second company.
+As curriculum manager, Jennifer Hart oversees syllabus for the Ballet Austin Academy’s Elementary, Intermediate and Advanced Divisions.
+She also teaches all levels of the school as well as Ballet Austin’s Butler Fellowship post-Program and its second company.

 In addition to teaching, Hart pursues an active career as a choreographer.
 Hailed as a choreographer “with an imagination so exuberant that one could not be sure how one movement led to the next” and “not only inventive but heart-rending,” Jennifer Hart has been commissioned by Ballet Austin, Ballet Austin ll, Ballet Nouveau Colorado (now Wonderbound), James Sewell Ballet, Minnesota Dance Theater, The Walker Art Center’s Momentum Series, The McKnight Fellowship for Dancers, Metropolitan Ballet Project, University of Kansas, University of Massachusetts, Lawrence Ballet Theatre, and Merick Strategies for its production of Leonard Bernstein’s “Mass” and “Icons of Broadway Holiday Spectacular.”
 Upcoming commissions include Ballet Austin and Halcyon Dance Project in San Francisco, California.

 In 2011, Hart was awarded a New York City Ballet Fellowship and won third place at the Saint-Sauveur International Choreography Competition.
 She received second place at Ballet Nouveau Colorado’s choreography competition, and was one of three winners of the University of Kansas’ competitive choreography competition.
 She was chosen three times to present work at Ballet Builders, New Choreographer’s on Point in NYC.
 She was commissioned by University of Massachusetts in the fall of 2013; the work was chosen for the National College Dance Festival at the Kennedy Center, June 2014.

 In 2014, she formed Performa/Dance with Ballet Austin dancer Edward Carr.
 Performa/Dance launched its inaugural show.
 Ignite: Three Works, in June, 2014.
 Her work for Performa/Dance was awarded four Austin Critic’s Table awards for Best Short Work (“On Truth and Love”and “Camille: A Story of Art and Love”), Best Choreographer (“Fellow Travelers” and “Murmuration”), and Best Dance Concert (Ignite: Three Works).
 Along with her work in concert dance, she has choreographed and performed cabaret shorts for nightclubs and television.
 She recently choreographed and co-directed the epic Bernstein’s Mass, a work involving 300 performers.